marcverhagen/cs217b/databases/alchemy/README.md

 $ pip install Flask-SQLAlchemy
 ```

-The blog examples below are partially based on [https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application), but mostly on tutorials from Corey Shafer's channel on Youtube at [https://www.youtube.com/c/Coreyms/videos](https://www.youtube.com/c/Coreyms/videos), which has excellent tutorials on Flask and other Python topics.
-Search for "Flask" or "Full-Featured Web App".
+The blog examples below are partially based on [https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application), but mostly on tutorials from [Corey Shafer's channel](https://www.youtube.com/c/Coreyms/videos) on Youtube, which has excellent tutorials on Flask and other Python topics.
+In particular, check out [Part 4](https://www.youtube.com/watch?v=cYWiDiIUxQc) and [Part 5](https://www.youtube.com/watch?v=44PvX0Yv368) of the Flask series.
+However, these use older version of Flask and some things just don't work as they used to anymore.

 ## First blog: users, but no posts